KelliLil/capstone-barrel/README.md

 ## Secondary Features (Stretch)

-- As a user, I want to be able to hone in on different attractions in specified location
+- As a user, I want to be able to narrow the scope by just regions of the country if a specific location is not set.
-- As a user, I want to be able to specify what attractions will be needed
+- As a user, I want to be able to check attractions in the region chosen to map all the viable options of activities.
-- As a user, I want to be able to select if there are activities for children/adult
+- As a user, I want to be able to be able to sort through types of activities in the area tailored to specific interests of the group.

 ## Bonus Features (Super Stretch)